 I’d like to help you.
 (I can help you.)

-I’m launching a BETA TEST PROGRAM for “singers of a certain age” to work with me directly to Sing Again!
+I’m launching a PROGRAM for “singers of a certain age” to work with me directly to Sing Again!

 While helping folks over forty develop their voices and achieve their vocal dreams over these many years, I’ve been developing the process that has now become the “Sing Again!” program.
 I’ve studied many different vocal methods, taken hundreds of private lessons, sang under at least a dozen amazing choral directors.
 I’ve collected what works.
-And I took the most effective processes, both ones I developed and processes I’ve learned from others (I always give proper credit where credit is due – a masters and doctorate definitely taught me that and good ethics insist upon it) and gathered them into a systematized, codified, and followable program that has helped me and many students.
+And I took the most effective processes, both ones I developed and processes I’ve learned from other vocal pedagogues (I always give proper credit where credit is due – a masters and doctorate definitely taught me that and good ethics insist upon it); and I’ve gathered them into a systematized, codified, and followable program that has helped me and many students.